- AI

 4. Opt for cloud-based infrastructure

 Cloud platforms like AWS, Google Cloud, or Microsoft Azure allow you to pay only for what you use, eliminating the need for expensive on-premise hardware.
+Cloud-native tools not only offer agility but help lower your AI development cost by eliminating hardware and maintenance overheads.

 Benefits: